 Master of Education in Educational Leadership

-Evangel University's graduate program in education offers you the opportunity to take your life and career to the next level.
+Evangel University’s Master of Education in Educational Leadership is designed for teachers interested in becoming building principals.
 Outstanding faculty members offer personal mentoring and insightful instruction drawn from their years of experience as teachers, reading specialists, principals, researchers, consultants and district superintendents.
 They are also people of deep faith who embrace teaching as a calling.
-When you obtain your Master of Education at Evangel, the effect is transformative.
+Features of the program include:

 Program Plan (pdf)